On the Treatment of Cluster Headaches

-Then in 2011, in an interview with Science Magazine, directly in response to Dr Sewell’s study:
+Then in 2011, in an interview with Science Magazine, directly in response to a question on Dr Sewell’s study:

 “These are just a few patients in a completely unblinded study; you would certainly expect some placebo effect, still, this is an interesting study, and it certainly warrants further investigation.”

-I’m not trying to bash the man, by all accounts he’s an extremely intelligent and humble person, he’s helped a lot of people and he’s widely recognised as one of the world’s leading experts on cluster headaches, in-fact I’ve referenced him more than once in this article alone.
-But it’s for precisely that reason, that without his full support, neither psilocybin nor LSD (nor any other classified substance) will ever see the light of legality in the UK for therapeutic use in the treatment of cluster headaches, and a part of me thinks that Prof. Goadsby is not completely oblivious to this.
+By all accounts, Goadsby is a brilliant and humble person, he’s helped a lot of people and he’s widely recognised as one of the world’s leading experts on cluster headaches, in-fact I’ve referenced him more than once in this article alone.
+But it’s for precisely that reason, that without his full support, neither psilocybin nor LSD (nor any other classified substance) will ever see the light of legality in the UK for therapeutic use in the treatment of cluster headaches, and a part of me thinks that Goadsby is not completely oblivious to this.

-Assuming that it did become legal to use psilocybin and/or LSD, Prof. Goadsby would probably lose a number of patients who would simply switch from using his prescribed treatments to self-medicating at home with a mushroom brew.
-It was only a year or so ago that the gammaCore was trialled by his team at UCL, a trial of which I was initially a part of but later withdrew from because I discovered psilocybin…
+Assuming that it did become legal to use psilocybin and/or LSD, Goadsby would probably lose a number of patients who would simply switch from using his prescribed and trial treatments to self-medicating at home with a mushroom brew.
+It was only around 2014 that the gammaCore was trialled by his team at UCL, a trial of which I was initially a part of but later withdrew from because I discovered psilocybin…

 International Clinical Research

-For the last 2 years, I have gathered every publication that I could find relating to the therapeutic use of psilocybin.
-There are a number of studies that suggest it is effective in migraines, anxiety and depression, as well as cluster headaches.
+During the process of building up this article, I gathered every publication that I could find relating to the therapeutic use of psilocybin.
+There were a number of studies that suggest it is effective in migraines, anxiety and depression, as well as cluster headaches.
 I have read that LSD also works but I have not been able to obtain it or try it for myself and so I can’t comment on this.